image of computer and ipad with graph and student names

 • Engage paraprofessionals early as they can hold key insights

 Conducting research with overworked special education teams came with real limitations.
 Time with teachers was often short and unpredictable, making it challenging to go deep during interviews.
-No competitor has a strong hold on this space, and teachers are still struggling with outdated or non-existent tools.
-The takeaway?
-There’s a significant opportunity to build a platform that fits into the day-to-day.

 • Offer compensation and flexibility by funding after-hours sessions and building in low-pressure options like lunch interviews